The Equatorial Stars

 The Equatorial Stars is the third collaborative studio album by the duo of Robert Fripp and Brian Eno.
-The album was released in 2005, which marked almost 30 years since the two musicians had collaborated on their second album, Evening Star, in 1975.
+The album was released in 2004, which marked almost 30 years since the two musicians had collaborated on their second album, Evening Star, in 1975.

+As with their earlier collaborations, Fripp performs on electric guitar while Eno performs on synthesizers and uses electronic processing.
+However, they abandoned the Frippertronics system of tape loops used on the earlier albums in favor of purely digital effects.